 This was more than tolerable Manchester conference speech material from a man not known for public displays of humour in his public speaking.
 So, farewell Gordon.
 Ever onward.

-You can always learn more about farewell speeches, at conference or otherwise, with a coaching session from Time to Market.
-Opt for a coaching session at one of more than 40 training centres in the UK, and build your public speaking skills.
+Why not discover more about humour in the conference speech?
+Or, you can always learn more about farewell speeches, at conference or otherwise, with a coaching session from Time to Market.
+Perhaps, you can opt for a coaching session at the Manchester training centre.
+Or you can choose one of more than 40 training centres in the UK, and build your public speaking skills.
 Then, watch how your confidence grows, in turn.
 Please don’t hesitate to get in touch when you are ready to find out more.